 Whilst visiting Geneva, Professor Sicakkan presented two pledges to the UN community.
 One on the University of Bergen’s research efforts in PROTECT for “Identifying the Best Institutional Architectures in Governance of the Right to International Protection in Europe and Their Transferability to Other Regions.”
 The other on behalf of the PROTECT project, a migration research assess “the Effects of Political, Legal, Governance and Attitudinal Aspects of Protection Capacity on Implementation of the Global Refugee Compact.”
 PROTECT is supported through the EU’s Horizon 2020 program.

 “The pledges are first that the University of Bergen will provide research on refugee protection capacity and the global governance of refugee protection through PROTECT, and second that the PROTECT consortium will evaluate the implementation of the Global Compact on Refugees,” says Sicakkan.

 Sicakkan was one of the speakers, both in the network meeting and the general assembly at the forum.

 Read the two pledges made by Professor Sicakkan here by searching for “The University of Bergen” in the Pledging Entities field.

 “We received a lot of attention in Geneva.
-Not the least due to PROTECT being the only international project focussing on the Global Refugee Compact to have been funded,” says the political scientists, who was also happy with new contacts made during the two-day event, “my goal to increase the project’s and the University of Bergen’s international visibility where met, as the forum could result in us getting a broader international network around PROTECT.”
+Not the least due to PROTECT being the only international project focusing on the Global Refugee Compact to have been funded,” says the political scientists, who also was happy with new contacts made during the two-day event, “my goal to increase the project’s and the University of Bergen’s international visibility where met, as the forum could result in us getting a broader international network around PROTECT.”